sourcegraph/about/company/strategy.md

 ## Mission

-To make it so [everyone can code](#purpose), we will create tools, networks, and incentives for coding at ever-larger scale.
+To make it so [everyone can code](#purpose), we will create tools and incentives so that more people can code.

+(Why incentives, not just tools?
+Just creating better ways to write code or learn to code isn't enough.
+People need to earn a living, and coding must help them do that--with a financial incentive--for it to become widespread.)

 ## [Values](values.md)